 Training is required for new program participants and anyone signing up for a new parameter.
 It is also beneficial for people looking for a refresher or those curious about how CLMP may help protect their favorite lake.
 Important: Attending training is not the same as enrolling your lake in the CLMP.
 Visit Become a Volunteer to enroll.

-2024 Training Options (Concluded for 2024, see 2024 Recorded Training Presentations below for reference)
+2025 Training Options (See 2024 Recorded Training Presentations below for reference)

-CLMP in-person training took place at the Michigan Lakes and Streams Association (MLSA) 2024 Annual Conference at the VanDyk Mortgage Convention Center in Muskegon, MI.
+CLMP in-person training will take place at the Michigan Lakes and Streams Association (MLSA) 2025 Annual Conference at the VanDyk Mortgage Convention Center in Muskegon, MI.

 2024 Recorded Training Presentations